 First, the introduction of separate summary and inference neural network modules renders the invertible inference module independent of the shape or the size of the observed data.
 This is achieved by learning a fixed-size vector representation of the data through the summary module in an automatic, data-driven manner.
 This is particularly useful in settings where the most informative summary statistics are not known and thus potential information is lost through the choice of suboptimal summary function.
 However, if informative or even sufficient statistics are available in a given domain, one might dispose with the summary module altogether and feed the summary statistics directly to the cINN.

 Second, we showed that the ML loss directly maximizes the posterior over model parameters of interest, which is in contrast to ELBO-based methods which optimize a lower-bound on the posterior (22, 32).
 Thus, inference is exact when the ML is minimized (24, 26).
 This optimal performance claim is confirmed by our toy Bayesian regression example, in which we observe negligibly small deviations from the form of the true posterior.
 Further, researchers are often interested in some summary of the posterior, for instance, the posterior mean or the posterior variance (18, 20).
 We demonstrated that our method exhibits excellent recovery of the posterior means throughout the examples.
-We also showed that the recovery becomes better with increasing number of observed data points, while the variance of the estimates becomes larger.
+We also showed that the recovery becomes better with increasing number of observed data points, while the variance of the estimates becomes smaller.
 This is an important and highly desirable property of any parameter estimation method, as it mirrors the increase in information following increasing number of data points.